igniterealtime/Smack/documentation/extensions/messagemarkup.md

 ## Usage

-The most important class is the `MessageMarkup` class, which implements the Builder pattern.
+The most important class is the `MarkupElement` class, which contains a Builder.

-To start creating a Message Markup Extension, call `MessageMarkup.getBuilder()`.
+To start creating a Message Markup Extension, call `MarkupElement.getBuilder()`.
 (Almost) all method calls documented below will be made on the builder.

 Whenever a method call receives a `start` and `end` index, `start` represents the first character, which is affected by the styling, while `end` is the character *after* the last affected character.